-Live/work
+Live/Work

-- Product availability for group benefit offerings is always determined by the ZIP code of the employer. - Employees enrolled in medical or dental who reside in a PPO or Dental PPO network may enroll in the plan offered by their employer if they live within a 60-mile radius of their work site that is within the service area.
+Product availability for group benefit offerings is always determined by the ZIP code of the employer.

-- If the employee resides at a distance farther than the 60-mile radius, exception requests should be directed to Underwriting for a feasibility determination. - Employees who are enrolling using the live/work guidelines should include their home address and ZIP code as well as the work site address and ZIP code.
+- Employees enrolled in medical or dental who reside in a PPO or Dental PPO network may enroll in the plan offered by their employer if they live within a 60-mile radius of their work site that is within the service area. - If the employee resides at a distance farther than the 60-mile radius, exception requests should be directed to Underwriting for a feasibility determination. - Employees who are enrolling using the live/work guidelines should include their home address and ZIP code as well as the work site address and ZIP code.
 All correspondence will be mailed to the employee's home address as listed on the application.

-Medicare (MSP) for CMS reporting
+Medicare Secondary Payer CMS reporting

-- All carriers must report to Centers for Medicare & Medicaid Services (CMS) the number of Medicare Secondary Payer (MSP) groups and the number of employees, each year based on the number of employees provided by the employer. - MSP is the term used by Medicare when Medicare is not responsible for paying first.
-This is generally when the Aetna plan would pay primary to Medicare for active employees and would pay first when there are 20 or more total employees (full and part time) for 20 or more weeks during this calendar year or prior calendar year. - Include: full-time, part-time, seasonal, temporary, union, owners, partners, officers - Exclude: self-employed persons, independent contractors (1099), directors, leased employees
+- All carriers must report to Centers for Medicare & Medicaid Services (CMS) the number of Medicare Secondary Payer (MSP) groups and the number of employees, each year based on the number of employees provided by the employer. - Both full and part-time employees are counted based on the number the group employed for at least 20 or more calendar weeks during the current or prior calendar year. - Include: full-time, part-time, seasonal, temporary, union, owners, partners, officers - Exclude: self-employed persons, independent contractors (1099), directors, leased employees - MSP is the term used by Medicare when Medicare is not responsible for paying first.
+This is generally when the Aetna plan would pay primary to Medicare for active employees and would pay first when there are 20 or more total employees (full and part time) for 20 or more weeks during this calendar year or prior calendar year.